 An herbalist is simply an individual who has extensive knowledge and specialized training on the medicinal qualities and applications of plants.
 Often, an herb expert is also a certified professional in an alternative tradition such as:

+as the source of their information.
+This is done in conjunction with traditional treatments and some herbal remedies are handed down from generation to generation within families.
 A qualified herbalist will work to help prevent and treat the cause of disease, relieve symptoms and maximize your potential for health.

 What to Look For

 Qualities to look for in an herb expert include:

 Diploma from an accredited school in his//her specialty.